linux-unknown/study_notes/arm64-notes/arm64-linux-kernel-early-boot.md

 	ldr	x7, =MM_MMUFLAGS  /*0x711,  0111 0001 0001*/

 	/*
-	 * Create the identity mapping.identity mapping是虚拟地址等于物理地址的映射，该映射是
+	 * Create the identity mapping.
-	 * ARM Architecture Reference Manual建议的,如下：
+	 * identity mapping是虚拟地址等于物理地址的映射，该映射是ARM Architecture Reference Manual
+	 * 建议的,如下：
-	 * If the PA of the software that enables or disables a particular stage of address 		 * translation differs from its VA,speculative instruction fetching can cause 				 * complications.
-ARM strongly recommends that the PA and VA of any software that enables 	   * or disables a stage of address translation are identical if that stage of translation 	    * controls translations that apply to the software currently being executed.
+	 * If the PA of the software that enables or disables a particular stage of address
+	 * translation differs from its VA,speculative instruction fetching can cause
+	 * complications.
+ARM strongly recommends that the PA and VA of any software that
+	 * enables or disables a stage of address translation are identical if that stage of
+	 * translation controls translations that apply to the software currently being
+	 * executed.
 	 */
 	mov	x0, x25				// idmap_pg_dir

+	/**
+	 * KERNEL_START:
+	 * #define KERNEL_RAM_VADDR	(PAGE_OFFSET + TEXT_OFFSET)
+	 * #define KERNEL_START	KERNEL_RAM_VADDR
+	 * KERNEL_END:
+	 * #define KERNEL_END	_end
+	 */
 	ldr	x3, =KERNEL_START
 	add	x3, x3, x28			// __pa(KERNEL_START)
+	/*  */
 	create_pgd_entry x0, x3, x5, x6
 	ldr	x6, =KERNEL_END
 	mov	x5, x3				// __pa(KERNEL_START)